foxssake/netfox/docs/netfox/tutorials/interpolation-caveats.md

 Since interpolation matters only for the game's visuals, it's enough to interpolate only the properties that affect the game's visuals.

+!!! note
+    If Godot is running in headless mode, interpolation is disabled by default, since no rendering is taking place.

 ### Rotation vs. Quaternion vs. Transform

 Interpolating `rotation` may lead to glitchy results when an object makes a